hibahnav/shiny_technical_test/README.md

 ## Stage 3 - Adding date range input widget

-The current application only contains one user input widget in the control panel: a radio button selector the plot type.
+The current application only contains one user input widget in the control panel: a radio button selector for the plot type.
 To better serve your team's needs, you decide to add a date range input widget to allow the user to select the range of data they would like to visualize.

 To complete this stage, please create a date range input widget in the app UI (note: you do not need to implement the server-side functionality yet; simply add the UI element).
 You may find the `shiny::dateRangeInput` function helpful for this task.